lawrencejob/url-shortener/Readme.md

 ### Observability

 I am a huge advocate for OpenTelemetry and I would have loved to include it.
 My understanding is that it's trivial to add it to Ktor for collecting spans, so I decided it wasn't worth the time investment of adding instrumentation to the API.

+### End to end tests

+With more time, I would want to unlock continuous deployments add e2e tests which prove a variety of inputs through the UI to the backend and back.

+### Further alterations

+The task did not specify the following, but as good practice I would suggest:

+1. Adding auth to protect the use of the endpoints, or at least add a 'deletion key' allowing only the creator of a link to disable it in future.
+2. Streaming and paginating the list view.
+I used a flow pattern in Kotlin to stream the results from Redis - this particular style of lookup is Redis's weakest point, and assuming the potential for many many keys being saved, the API is currently vulnerable to performance issues.
+3. The URL shortener could be enhanced with TTL, analytics, and reusing aliases.